 Maybe you are already “eating clean” without even knowing it.
-For many years, I was not even aware that I was already unconsciously embracing a type of clean eating philosophy.
-“Clean eating” a term that a lot of people in the U.S. have been using to describe healthy eating habits didn’t exist here in Germany some years ago.
+For many years, I was not even aware that I was already unconsciously embracing this type of nutrition.
+“Clean eating” a term that a lot of people in the U.S. have been using to describe a lifestyle with a focus on unprocessed food, didn’t exist here in Germany some years ago.

-Consuming more vegetables and fruits but less fast food and sweets is something our mothers taught us.
+Consuming more fruits and veggies, but less packaged foods with refined carbs or added sugar were something our mothers taught us.
 This advice cannot be overemphasized, but it is not new.

-If healthy nutrition disguised by the buzzword “clean eating” or “clean eating diet” supports to spark the masses, it might help to combat the steadily increasing overweight and obesity rates.
+If a mostly plant-based diet disguised by the buzzword “clean eating” supports to spark the masses, it might help to combat the steadily increasing overweight and obesity rates.

-So first let’s break down the anatomy of a clean eating diet.
+So first let’s break down the anatomy of clean eating.

 Overview